 Piriformis Muscle (red) from a Posterior View

 Piriformis muscle pain refers to the tailbone and outer buttock regions.
-In the left image below from Travell & Simons Myofascial Pain and Disfunction, the red areas represent where pain from Piriformis is typically felt .
+(Read more on How to Sleep With Tailbone Pain) In the left image below from Travell & Simon's Myofascial Pain and Disfunction, the red areas represent where pain from Piriformis is typically felt .

 That being said, there is another pain pattern the Piriformis muscle can cause - sciatic nerve pain down the leg.
-This phenomena, known as Piriformis Syndrome, is triggered when the Piriformis muscle is so tight that it compresses on the large sciatic nerve that runs from the base of the spine down the leg .
-This can be extremely painful... trigger point therapy and stretching (in that order) is a very important for patients with Piriformis Syndrome.
+This phenomenon, known as Piriformis Syndrome, is triggered when the Piriformis muscle is so tight that it compresses the large sciatic nerve that runs from the base of the spine down the leg .
+This can be extremely painful... trigger point therapy and stretching (in that order) are very important for patients with Piriformis Syndrome.

 Piriformis Muscle Pain Pattern (left) and Piriformis Muscle (right)

-Piriformis muscle pain relief requires ridding it of trigger points and lengthening the muscle - in that order.
-Stretching is very difficult when a muscle contains knots/trigger points, so I'd highly recommend starting with trigger point massage.
+Piriformis muscle pain relief requires ridding it of trigger points via massage and lengthening the muscle via stretching - in that order.
+Stretching the Piriformis is very difficult when a muscle contains knots/trigger points, so start with trigger point massage.